 Rebels then marched parade-like toward New Orleans with a variety of weapons and a growing headcount, waving flags and banging drums.
 The group eventually numbered around 500.
 Territorial Gov. William C.C.
 Claiborne enacted a curfew and called in the militia.
 It took nearly 700 soldiers to subdue the rebels.
 In the end, two white men were killed by the rebels and nearly 100 rebels were killed during and after the uprising.
 Eighteen of the enslaved were found guilty and executed, their heads affixed to pikes to frighten other enslaved men and women.

 Andry’s Rebellion stands as the biggest servile uprising in U.S. history.

 1831: Nat Turner’s Rebellion

 Despite hundreds of other revolts in the 18th and 19th centuries, Nat Turner’s did the most to destroy the pervasive stereotype of the time that enslaved people were subservient and at peace with their stage in life.
-But Turner’s uprising also brought together enslavers and anti-abolitionists who came together to make even stricter laws against education and group meetups for social or religious purposes.
+But Turner’s uprising also brought together enslavers and anti-abolitionists who worked to make even stricter laws against education and group meetups for social or religious purposes.